KoT3isGood/notahomework/README.md

 **not a homework is an easy library to develop probably most of the stuff**

-it is highly inspired by raylib and tries to fix all of it's disadvantages
+it is highly inspired by raylib

 ![image](https://github.com/user-attachments/assets/a9efaeb5-c5b2-48ac-ba12-c9a987225a86)